-Still now a large number of children are out of school and the majority of them are girls.
-Besides, a large number of children with disability and special needs could not be covered.
+Still now many children are out of school and most of them are girls.
+Besides, many children with disability and special needs could not be covered.
 Safe water and sanitation facilities for all children and especially girls are inadequate.
 Around 13 million children receive stipends, with the majority at primary school.
-Coverage is around 24 per cent of primary school age children.
+Coverage is around24per cent of primary school age children.
 Therefore, both the coverage and the transfer level are low.